 The IASB issued narrow-scope amendments to a total of four standards as part of its annual improvements released on September 24, 2014 to be implemented for periods beginning on or after January 1, 2016.
 These included a clarification on IAS 34 Interim Financial Reporting that the disclosures required under the standard are to be included within the notes to the financial statements, or to be incorporated there by cross-reference, and is to be applied retrospectively.
-We intend to adopt these amendments in our financial statements for the annual period beginning on May 1, 2016.
-We do not expect the amendments to have a material impact on our financial statements.
+The amendments did not have a material impact on our financial statements.